With so many popular Linux operating systems invested in the GNOME ecosystem (such as Ubuntu and Fedora), it’s easy to overlook KDE.

 Plasma is also in some ways a more advanced creation than most other desktops.
 Not only can you easily tailor the interface to your own tastes, but developers can easily tweak Plasma to suit different form factors.
 Plasma Mobile, which targets smartphones, doesn’t require developers to create so much code from scratch.

 This is part of the reason the Purism plans to have Plasma Mobile up and running before GNOME on its crowdfunded Librem 5 phone.
+(Both of these are Linux interfaces that support the PinePhone also.)
 KDE has also created Kirigami, the interface used in apps like Discover that can adjust to smaller screens.

 10. KDE Embodies Freedom